 - Has an expense ratio of 1.160 percent.

-Although this expense ratio is steep, the 1919 Socially Responsive Balanced Fund has been among the best performing socially responsible mutual funds.
+Although this ratio is steep, the 1919 Socially Responsive Balanced Fund has been among the best ESG funds in the market.

 2. Vanguard FTSE Social Index Fund (VFTAX)

-This fund tracks the FTSE4Good US Select Index and avoids investing in companies with problematic values, such as those in the fossil fuel and nuclear power industry, arms companies, and tobacco, alcohol, and gambling sectors.
+This fund tracks the FTSE4Good US Select Index and avoids investing in companies with problematic values, such as those in the fossil fuel reserves and nuclear power industry, civilian firearms companies, and tobacco, alcohol, and gambling sectors.
 It further excludes companies that have been shown to have dubious labor practices.

-As such, the prime focus is on excluding companies that do not meet the fund’s standards, rather than actively embracing those with excellent corporate social responsibility.
-Its top holdings include Apple, Amazon, and Microsoft.
+As such, the prime focus is on excluding companies that do not meet the fund’s standards rather than actively embracing those with excellent corporate social responsibility.
+The fund’s holdings include Apple, Amazon, and Microsoft.

-This mutual fund is known for its low expenses, making it one of the best socially responsible mutual funds to consider for new investors — your minimum input is $3,000.
+This index fund is known for its low expenses and transaction fees, making it one of the best exchange-traded funds to consider for new investors; your minimum input can be as low as $3,000.